Impact English College

 With almost five million inhabitants, Melbourne has a large number of universities.
 The University of Melbourne was established in 1853, making it one of the oldest universities in Australia.
-It’s also one of the best, being the highest ranking university in Australia and number 32 in the world in the Times Higher Education rankings for 2020.
+It’s also one of the best, being the second-highest ranking university in Australia and number 33 in the world in the QS World University rankings for 2023.
 About 50,000 students study there, around 12,000 of whom are from outside Australia.
 The international students come from 130 different countries, so if you’re looking for an international atmosphere, look no further.

-Monash University is the other Melbourne university that made the Times Higher Education’s top 100 list of universities of the world, coming in at number 75.
+Monash University is the other Melbourne university that made the QS World University rankings' top 100 list of universities in the world, coming in at number 57.
 The university was established in 1958 and today has about 70,000 on-campus students.
 With 27,000 international students, Monash University is another great option for those looking for an international atmosphere with lots of different cultures present.
 The university consists of several campuses, among them the Clayton campus and the Caulfield campus.

 La Trobe University was established in 1964, making it the third oldest university in the state of Victoria.
 Today there are about 39,000 students enrolled at the university.
 Victoria University was established as an education institution already in 1916 and received university status in 1991.
 Today it is a dual-sector university that offers both vocational and higher education.
 It has several campuses in the Melbourne CBD (central business district).